HolyBlackCat/cpp-tutorials/language/02_basic/16_references_part_1.md

 for (const int &elem : arr)
     std::cout << elem << "\n";
 ```
 Here `elem` is a const reference.
-Or more correctly, a "reference to `const` `int`" (references can never actually be const, but the phrase "const reference" is commonly used to mean a reference to something const; this tutorial uses the phrase "const reference" a lot, and I don't see a point in being pedantic with this).
+Or more correctly, a "reference to `const` `int`" (references can never be actually const themselves, but the phrase "const reference" is commonly used to mean a reference to something const; this tutorial uses the phrase "const reference" a lot, and I don't see a point in being pedantic with this).

 Here `elem` can't be modified (because the reference is const), so you might ask what's the point, why not simply `int elem`?